European energy policy is accelerating towards the wall

 • replace reliable energy sources with weather-dependent alternatives

 That is not a technical development, but a political choice.
 And that choice is based on the assumption that there is a climate crisis requiring rapid and drastic measures.
 But that assumption is by no means fixed — and is rarely seriously questioned.
-Our World Climate Declaration (WCD) — now signed by 2,062 experts — states explicitly that no climate crisis justifies this policy.
-If that is correct, then the basis for the haste in the energy transition collapses.
+Our World Climate Declaration (WCD) — now signed by 2,062 experts — states explicitly that there is no climate crisis that justifies this policy.
+The basis for the haste in the energy transition then collapses.

 France vs Germany: the difference between theory and practice